 Wolf Creek begins above Grass Valley, California, flows through the city, turns roughly south, and eventually joins the Bear River.
 The creek and its tributaries drain a significant portion of southwestern Nevada County.
 Wolf Creek has historically been neglected and under-appreciated, but that has begun to change as Wolf Creek Community Alliance works to re-weave the creek into the fabric of the community.

-Scotch Broom work parties.
-Groups of volunteers will gather to remove Scotch broom on Feb.
-22, Mar.
-22, and Apr.
-26 near the Wolf Creek bridge on Wolf Road.
+Scotch Broom work party.
+A group of volunteers will gather to remove Scotch broom on May 10th near the Wolf Creek bridge on Wolf Road.
 Your help is greatly appreciated!
-Email us if you'd like to participate, or click here for more information.
+Email us if you'd like to participate.

 2014 Wolf Creek monitoring calendar This year's water-quality monitoring days are listed here for your convenient reference, along with information about becoming a monitor.